AvraSaslow/ea-rimorphis/README.md

 Authors: Avra Saslow & Kristen Tortorelli

-  > This repository is for a research project for improving flood detection with a focus on comparing stream gage discharge data against satellite imagery in order to determine at which point we can detect overbank flooding.
-We're working in conjunction with the NSF funded project RIMORPHIS to ultimately assist in modeling streamflow and overbank flooding across the US.
+  > This repository is for a research project that aims to improve flood detection with a focus on comparing stream gage discharge data against satellite imagery in order to determine at which point we can detect overbank flooding.
+We're working in conjunction with the NSF funded project [RIMORPHIS](https://rimorphis.org/) to ultimately assist in modeling streamflow and overbank flooding across the US.

 This workflow utilizes both Google Earth Engine (GEE) and the National Water Information System (NWIS).